Yeeshukant/yeeshukant.github.io/_posts/2026-01-26-NeverGetSOinSSB.md

   - Observation
   - Advice
 ---
-Although getting screened-in is still a gamble but the following things have helped my getting screened-in consecutively.</br>
+Although getting screened-in is still a gamble but the following things have helped my getting screened-in consecutively.<br>
 OIR - Quick and Correct.
-PPDT - Relevant perception, Flawless narration and positive discussion contribution.</br>
+PPDT - Relevant perception, Flawless narration and positive discussion contribution.<br>
 If you miss any, get ready for your return journey.